RMerl/asuswrt-merlin/README-merlin.txt

                  still busy scanning and resolving device names
                * Dropdown menus that use Networkmap to build a list of devices will also display names in addition to IP/MAC.
+   - CHANGED: Don't restart the whole network if you only changed DHCP reservations (LAN -> DHCP page)
    - FIXED: Openvpn: Non-CBC ciphers weren't working
    - FIXED: Proxy auto-configuration support (Asus bug)